Slainteee/Jatayu-ContentModeration/README.md

 9) Flask server will run on host='127.0.0.1' and port=1025
 10) Open any web browser(Chrome preferred) and type ```127.0.0.1:1025``` to see the live demo

+## To Contribute

+“No one and nothing is perfect, or we wouldn't have uniqueness.” <-Random quote from google.
+You can find more [here](https://parade.com/937586/parade/life-quotes/)->.
+“No matter how good you get you can always get better, and that's the exciting part.” <- Another one 😅😅->.
+To Contribute to the project and make it better, follow the contributing guidelines